Literacy Chicago

 COMPASSION DRIVES EVERY ACTION

-Supporting Chicago adults through ESL classes, GED preparation, workforce skills programs, Adult Literacy, and Digital Skills, in both small classes and one-on-one tutoring.
+Supporting Chicago adults through adult literacy, English as a second language classes, GED prep, English conversation groups, and digital literacy, in both small classes and one-on-one tutoring.

 Every day, Chicago adults walk through our doors with determination and the courage to learn something new.